Boyes (retailer): Further expansion

 The company's first store in West Yorkshire, in Bradford, opened in 2003.
 Boyes took over the former Christopher Pratts store in North Parade after Pratts relocated to Leeds.
 At the time the company invested more than £500,000 to refurbish the store before opening and the store was one of the biggest in the chain.
 The company opened a small section of the store earlier in 2003 before a full opening in September.
 In May 2019 the store relocated from North Parade to the Kirkgate Centre.
 The North Parade site had become unviable with the company citing factors including the closure of the city centre Morrisons store and the planned relocation of the market in the area.
 Boyes took over the former Argos unit in the centre.
+The upcoming demolition of the Kirkgate Centre forced Boyes to close permanently in Bradford in June 2026.

 Boyes has expanded its reach further by opening several stores in the East Midlands and as far south as Cambridgeshire.
 The company reached its landmark 50th store with the opening of the Coalville store in July 2014.

 The company has increased store numbers in many cases by moving into units vacated by other retailers.
 They have taken over ex-Woolworths stores in Cleethorpes, Bishop Auckland and Coalville.
 Former Co-op department stores in Arnold, Brighouse, Eastwood, Ilkley, March and Ripley have been taken over, and a couple of vacated Marks and Spencer stores in Grantham and South Shields.